May 1, 2018

-Also on May 1 – Bring your banners, costumes, picket and protests signs and join in the Cumberland May Day parade: a joyous, radical celebration of all working people and those who struggle for a better world.
+For the third year in a row there will be a May Day parade up Dunsmuir Avenue just prior to the dinner.
 Gather at the village square at 5:30pm.
 The parade will move west along Dunsmuir to the parking lot behind the Museum.
 From there, you’ll have a chance to get your seats for the annual Bean Supper.